BBQ Smoked Meatballs

 How to Make BBQ Smoked Meatballs

-- Place meatballs on preheated smoker and smoke from 30-40 minutes or until internal temperature for 165 degrees Fahrenheit.
+- Place meatballs on preheated smoker and smoke for 30-40 minutes or until internal temperature reaches 165 degrees Fahrenheit.

 - Remove from smoker and gently stir in BBQ sauce.
 Serve immediately.